 If you’re unsure of the two points above, please contact our advisors who shouldn’t take too long in determining this for you.

 Let’s now take a look at a variety of incidents that could mean you’re eligible to claim compensation for burn injuries.
 They include:

 - If chemicals are spilt on you at work and you are burned due to a lack of personal protective equipment.

-- Where you suffer a skin burn at work because of exposed wires on the equipment you were using.
+- Where you suffer burns from a severe electric shock at work because of exposed wires on the equipment you were using.

 - Where hot food/drinks are dropped on you in a restaurant because the member of staff was carrying too much.

 - In a road traffic accident caused by somebody else where the airbag inflates and results in you being burned.

 - From being burned by laser hair removal due to the negligence of a practitioner in a beauty salon.